dr-michael-haley/scPortrait_to_IMC/README.md

   --channels-dir D:\IMC_RUN\images `
   --mask-dir D:\IMC_RUN\masks `
   --projects-root D:\IMC_projects `
-  --config C:\GitHub\scPortrait_to_IMC\config_imc.yml
+  --config C:\GitHub\scPortrait_to_IMC\config_imc.yml `
+  --mask-expand-px 2
 ```

 Key behaviour:

-- All ROIs present in both `--mask-dir` and the channel folders are processed automatically.
+- Every ROI with both a folder in `--channels-dir` and a mask in `--mask-dir` is processed automatically.
 - Use `--roi ROI_001 --roi ROI_010` to limit the run to specific ROIs.
 - Use `--overwrite` to force regeneration of existing scPortrait project folders.
 - Use `--image-ext` to extend/override the default search extensions (`.tif .tiff .ome.tif .ome.tiff`).
+- Use `--mask-expand-px N` to dilate each labelled cell mask by `N` pixels prior to extraction (helps capture thin membranes).

 For each ROI `<ID>`, the script creates `--projects-root/<ID>/.../single_cells.h5sc`.
 Inspect the result with: